Real-Time Situational Awareness for Missions

 Defense and intelligence agencies are looking to embrace technologies that can offer a competitive advantage to ensure the success of their missions—be it protecting the homeland, keeping the peace in a war-torn country or delivering humanitarian relief.
 All four branches of the U.S. Military and many agencies in the intelligence community already use Splunk to make confident decisions and take decisive action at mission speeds.

-Splunk Cloud meets FedRAMP security standards at the Moderate Impact level, accelerating time-to-value and helping agencies focus scarce resources on top priorities instead of infrastructure maintenance.
-The Splunk Cloud FedRAMP service also meets U.S. Persons requirements under ITAR.With Splunk you can:
+Splunk Enterprise is under evaluation for Common Criteria certification (VID #11016) by the National Information Assurance Partnership (NIAP).
+Splunk Cloud meets FedRAMP security standards at the Moderate Impact Level, accelerating time-to-value.
+The Splunk Cloud FedRAMP service also meets U.S. Persons requirements under ITAR and is ISO 27001 certified.With Splunk you can:

 - Continuously monitor your infrastructure and protect against advanced external and insider threats